GenomicsStandardsConsortium/mixs/README.md

 Store the Spreadsheet files for current MIxS releases.
 This repo houses all versions from v.4 onward.
 Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy.

+Versions 4 and 5 can be found in their respective folders

 Beginning with v.6, MIxSis being managed using the [https://linkml.io/](LinkML toolkit).

+Will add documentation here on how to access v.6.

 **To request changes to the MIxS standards, please use the issue tracker in this repo.**